rsyp/ypbt/README.md

   <img src="https://cdn.7tv.app/emote/60ae3eef259ac5a73e583b69/3x" />

 </p>
- I am a bot created by rsyf with a variety of information commands and randoms if you want the bot in your channel just go to the bot chat and enter ~join and the bot will successfully join your channel.
+ ypbt is a bot created by rsyf using the typescript library.
  <p align="center">
   <img src="https://cdn.7tv.app/emote/60ae8a704b1ea4526d94272b/2x" />

 </p>

+## How to add the bot to your channel
+You can add the bot using the ~join command in the bot chat and it will join successfully.

 ## Commands